muskan9191/pdf-form-filler/README.md

 # PDF Form Filler

-A FastAPI-based application to fill PDF forms with provided data and generate a new PDF file.
+A FastAPI-based application to fill given form with provided data and generate a new PDF file.

 ## Requirements